Community Detection and Stochastic Block Models: Concluding remarks and open problems

 \item {\it Beyond the SBM:} \begin{itemize}

-\item How do previous results and open problems generalize to the extensions of SBMs with labels, degree-corrections, overlaps, etc.\ beyond cases discussed in Section \ref{extensions}?
-In the related line of work for graphons \cite{choi,sbm_graphon,borgs_nips}, are there fundamental limits in learning the model or recovering the vertex parameters up to a given distortion?
-It was shown in \cite{ankur_SBM,maka} that monotone adversaries can interestingly shift the threshold for weak recovery; what is the threshold for such adversarial models and variants?
+\item How do previous results and open problems generalize to the extensions of SBMs with labels, degree-corrections, overlaps (see \cite{david1}), etc. In the related line of work for graphons \cite{choi,sbm_graphon,borgs_nips}, are there fundamental limits in learning the model or recovering the vertex parameters up to a given distortion?
+The approach of \cite{colin1focs} and sphere-comparison were generalized to the case of overlapping communities in \cite{collaboration_filtering} with applications to collaborative filtering.
+Can we establish fundamental limits and algorithms achieving the limits for other unsupervised machine learning problems, such as topic modelling, ranking, Gaussian mixture clustering (see \cite{banks3}), low-rank matrix recovery (see \cite{yash_pca} for sparse PCA) or general graphical channels?

-\item Can we establish fundamental limits and algorithms achieving the limits for other unsupervised machine learning problems, such as topic modelling, ranking, Gaussian mixture clustering, low-rank matrix recovery or the graphical channels discussed in Section \ref{graphical_channel}?
+\item How robust are the thresholds to model perturbations or adversaries?
+It was shown in \cite{maka,ankur_SBM} that monotone adversaries can interestingly shift the threshold for weak recovery; what is the threshold for such adversarial models or adversaries having a budget of edges to perturb?
+What are robust algorithms (see also Section \ref{robust})?
+What are the exact and weak recovery thresholds in geometric block models (see also previous section)?

 \end{itemize}